onedata/onedata-documentation/docs/admin-guide/onezone/installation.md

 The Onezone installation guide is still under construction.
 For now:

-* see the [GitHub repository][] with docker-compose examples for Onezone deployment,
+* see the [GitHub repository][] with Docker Compose examples for Onezone deployment,
 * see the counterpart in the [legacy docs][].

 <!-- references -->